Typhoon Saomai (2000): Japan

 Record rainfall was observed in Aichi Prefecture, with 511 mm of rain in Tokai and 532 mm of rain in Nagoya in a span of a single day; both observations were the highest since records began in 1891.
 Due to the threat of landslides in Nagoya, the municipal government ordered the evacuation of 140,000 families.
 In the ward of Nakagawa-ku, two rivers overflowed their banks and over-topped the surrounding embankment.
 Two tornadoes occurred in the prefecture, with one striking Mihama and another striking Minamichita; the former tornado injured 22 people, of which two were hospitalized.
 Another 41,000 families encompassing 400,000 people were evacuated across Aichi, Gifu, and Mie prefectures as a precautionary measure.

 Damage in Okinawa, the site of Saomai's first landfall, was considerable but not unprecedented.
 On September 10, the provincial government established a disaster warning headquarters on Daito Island to more efficiently deal with the typhoon's effects.
 Rainfall peaked on Mount Yonaha, where a station recorded 537 mm of rain.
 During the storm, 31 roads sustained damage and 26 landslides occurred.
-Damage in Okinawa Prefecture reached JP¥636 million (US$6 million).
+Damage in Okinawa Prefecture reached JP¥636 million (US$5.83 million).
 Overall, Saomai caused the destruction of 609 homes and the inundation of 70,017 others in Japan.
-Damage costs in the country totaled JP¥24.8 billion (US$223 million).
 Eleven people were killed and 103 others suffered injury.
+The cost within the country totaled JP¥978 billion (US$9 billion).
 At the height of the storm, over 17,000 people had been displaced in emergency shelters.